lipusal/haskell-tftp-server/README.md

-# haskell-tftp-server
+# haskell-tftp-server - Caesar mode client
-This is an RFC 1350-compliant TFPT server, implemented as a final for a Functional Programming class.
+In this branch, the main executable is replaced with a client (not a server) that performs an RRQ request in `caesar` mode.

 ## Installation